MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

   - `[Manufacturer <String>]`: Manufacturer of the device.
 This property is read-only.
   - `[Meid <String>]`: MEID.
 This property is read-only.
   - `[Model <String>]`: Model of the device.
 This property is read-only.
+  - `[Notes <String>]`: Notes on the device created by IT Admin
   - `[OSVersion <String>]`: Operating system version of the device.
 This property is read-only.
   - `[OperatingSystem <String>]`: Operating system of the device.
 Windows, iOS, etc. This property is read-only.
   - `[PartnerReportedThreatState <String>]`: managedDevicePartnerReportedHealthState
   - `[PhoneNumber <String>]`: Phone number of the device.
 This property is read-only.
+  - `[PhysicalMemoryInBytes <Int64?>]`: Total Memory in Bytes.
+This property is read-only.
   - `[RemoteAssistanceSessionErrorDetails <String>]`: An error string that identifies issues when creating Remote Assistance session objects.
 This property is read-only.
   - `[RemoteAssistanceSessionUrl <String>]`: Url that allows a Remote Assistance session to be established with the device.
 This property is read-only.
   - `[SerialNumber <String>]`: SerialNumber.
 This property is read-only.
   - `[SubscriberCarrier <String>]`: Subscriber Carrier.
 This property is read-only.
   - `[TotalStorageSpaceInBytes <Int64?>]`: Total Storage in Bytes.
 This property is read-only.
+  - `[Udid <String>]`: Unique Device Identifier for iOS and macOS devices.
+This property is read-only.
   - `[UserDisplayName <String>]`: User display name.
 This property is read-only.
   - `[UserId <String>]`: Unique Identifier for the user associated with the device.
 This property is read-only.
   - `[UserPrincipalName <String>]`: Device user principal name.
 This property is read-only.
   - `[WiFiMacAddress <String>]`: Wi-Fi MAC.
 This property is read-only.

-MOBILETHREATDEFENSECONNECTORS <IMicrosoftGraphMobileThreatDefenseConnector1[]>: The list of Mobile threat Defense connectors configured by the tenant.
+MOBILETHREATDEFENSECONNECTORS <IMicrosoftGraphMobileThreatDefenseConnector[]>: The list of Mobile threat Defense connectors configured by the tenant.
   - `[Id <String>]`: Read-only.
   - `[AndroidDeviceBlockedOnMissingPartnerData <Boolean?>]`: For Android, set whether Intune must receive data from the data sync partner prior to marking a device compliant
   - `[AndroidEnabled <Boolean?>]`: For Android, set whether data from the data sync partner should be used during compliance evaluations